Jsf0000/charms/README.md

 # charms

-With these command you can install mysql-server
+With these commands you can install mysql-server using a charm

 first